pingcap/docs/develop/dev-guide-schema-design-overview.md

 ## Objects in TiDB

-To distinguish with some general terms, here is a brief agreement on the terms used in TiDB database schema design:
+To distinguish with some general terms, here is a brief agreement on the terms used in TiDB:

-- To avoid confusion with the generic term [Database](https://en.wikipedia.org/wiki/Database), **Database** in this document refers to a logical object, **TiDB** refers to TiDB itself, and **cluster** refers to a deployed instance of TiDB.
+- To avoid confusion with the generic term [database](https://en.wikipedia.org/wiki/Database), **database** in this document refers to a logical object, **TiDB** refers to TiDB itself, and **cluster** refers to a deployed instance of TiDB.

-- TiDB uses MySQL-compatible syntax, in which **schema** means the generic term [Schema](https://en.wiktionary.org/wiki/schema) instead of a logical object in database.
+- TiDB uses MySQL-compatible syntax, in which **schema** means the generic term [schema](https://en.wiktionary.org/wiki/schema) instead of a logical object in database.
 For more information, see [MySQL documentation](https://dev.mysql.com/doc-/refman/8.0/en/create-database.html).
-Make sure that you note this difference if you are migrating from databases that treat schemas as logical objects (for example, [PostgreSQL](https://www.postgresql.org/docs/current/ddl-schemas.html), [Oracle](https://docs.oracle.com/en/database/oracle/oracle-database/21/tdddg/creating-managing-schema-objects.html), and [Microsoft SQL Server](https://docs.microsoft.com/en-us/sql/relational-databases/security/authentication-access/create-a-database-schema?view=sql-server-ver15)).
+Make sure that you note this difference if you are migrating from databases that have schemas as logical objects (for example, [PostgreSQL](https://www.postgresql.org/docs/current/ddl-schemas.html), [Oracle](https://docs.oracle.com/en/database/oracle/oracle-database/21/tdddg/creating-managing-schema-objects.html), and [Microsoft SQL Server](https://docs.microsoft.com/en-us/sql/relational-databases/security/authentication-access/create-a-database-schema?view=sql-server-ver15)).

 ### Database